 As I’ve said, I use weatherproof bait blocks exclusively.
 It was time to buy a new bucket of bait.
 But which kind?

-Curious about whether the state of the art had shifted since the last time I checked (it had), I learned that a relatively new rodenticide, bromethalin, was now being pushed pretty hard, while the previous champions, the second-generation anticoagulants like Just One Bite II, were soon to be unavailable in “consumer packaging” and only purchasable in minimum units of eight pounds.
-First-generation anticoagulants could still be sold anywhere.
+Curious about whether the state of the art had shifted since the last time I checked (it had), I learned that a relatively new rodenticide, bromethalin, is now being pushed pretty hard, while the previous champions, the second-generation anticoagulants like Just One Bite II, are no longer available in “consumer packaging” and has to be purchased several pounds at a time.
+I buy in that quantity, but I have a farm.
+First-generation anticoagulants can still be sold anywhere and in small quantities.

 Apparently this is all about secondary poisoning of pets and wildlife who eat poisoned rodents.
 This is much less of a problem of a problem with the new kid on the block, bromethalin, and the geezer-class rodenticides like diphacinone.